On well-posedness of forward-backward SDEs-A unified approach: The decoupling field

-We conclude this section by making the following observations. \begin{rem} {\rm (i) Definition \ref{defn-decoupling} and Theorem \ref{thm-decoupling} can be extended to higher dimensional cases (with the constant $\d$ possibly depending on the dimensions as well), and the proof stays exactly the same.
+\begin{rem} (i) Definition \ref{defn-decoupling} and Theorem \ref{teo-decoupling} can be extended to higher-dimensional cases (with the constant $\delta $ possibly depending on the dimensions as well), and the proof stays exactly the same.

-(ii) By the uniqueness in Theorem \ref{thm-decoupling}, it is obvious that the decoupling field, if exists, is also unique.
-In fact, it is clear that $u(t,x) = Y^{t, x}_t$.
+(ii) By the uniqueness in Theorem~\ref{teo-decoupling}, it is obvious that the decoupling field, if exists, is also unique.
+In fact, it is clear that $u(t,x) = Y^{t, x}_t$. \end{rem}

-(iii) As we will see later in this paper, the uniform Lipschitz continuity of $u$ is crucial for the wellposedness of the FBSDE.
-Such a feature was also observed from a different angle in \cite{MYZ}, in which we characterize the decoupling field $u$ as a Sobolev type weak solution to certain {\it backward stochastic PDE}.
-In particular, in that work a decoupling field $u$ is called {\it regular} if it is uniform Lipschitz continuous in its spatial variable.
-We note that the idea of ``decoupling device" was also used for linear FBSDEs in \cite{yong3}.
-But in that work the uniform Lipschitz continuity was not studied. } \end{rem}
+\begin{rem} A typical condition for well-posedness of FBSDEs over small time interval is the uniform Lipschitz continuity of the terminal condition.
+Therefore, the main goal of this paper is to provide sufficient conditions which guarantee the existence of the regular decoupling field $u$.
+Such a feature was also observed from a different angle in \cite{MYZ}, in which we characterize the regular decoupling field $u$ as a Sobolev type weak solution to certain \textit{backward stochastic PDE} that is Lipschitz in $x$.
+We note that the idea of ``decoupling device'' was also used for linear FBSDEs in \cite{yong3}.
+But in that work the uniform Lipschitz continuity was not studied. \end{rem}

-\section{Some Heuristic Analysis}
+\section{Some Heuristic analysis}

-From Theorem \ref{thm-decoupling} it is easy to see that the issue of the wellposedness of FBSDE (\ref{FBSDE}) can be decomposed into two parts.
-First, the wellposedness on small time interval, and second, finding a decoupling field $u$ that is uniformly Lipschitz continuous in its spatial variables.
-The first issue was more or less ``classical" (see, e.g., \cite{fabio}), but we will fine-tune it in Section \ref{sect-smallT} to suit our purpose.
+From Theorem~\ref{teo-decoupling} and Remark \ref{rem-Lipschitz}, it is easy to see that the issue of the well-posedness of FBSDE (\ref {FBSDE}) can be decomposed into two parts.
+First, the well-posedness on small time interval, and second, finding a decoupling field $u$ that is uniformly Lipschitz continuous in its spatial variable.
+The first issue was more or less ``classical'' (see, e.g., \cite{fabio}), but we will fine-tune it in Section~\ref{sect-smallT} to suit our purpose.
 The second issue, however, is much more subtle, and is the main focus of this paper.
-In this section we first give a heuristic analysis, from which several fundamental problems will be formulated, and their proofs will be carried out in Sections \ref{sect-linear} and \ref{sect-ODE} below.
-A synthetic analysis will then be given in Section \ref{sect-summary}.
+In this section, we first give a heuristic analysis, from which several fundamental problems will be formulated, and their proofs will be carried out in Sections~\ref{sect-linear} and \ref{sect-ODE} below.
+A synthetic analysis will then be given in Section~\ref{sect-summary}.